defano/wyldcard/README.md

 HyperCard's native language, _HyperTalk_, is an event-driven scripting language.
 Scripts execute when a _message_ is sent to a user interface element (called a _part_) that contains a script providing a _handler_ for the given message.
 HyperCard automatically sends messages (like `mouseEnter` or `keyDown`) to parts as the user interacts with them, but scripts can send messages to other parts or to themselves, too.

 HyperTalk is a [duck-typed](https://en.wikipedia.org/wiki/Duck_typing) language.
-Internally, each value is stored as a string of characters and interpreted as a number, boolean, list or coordinate depending on context.
+Internally, each value is stored as a string of characters and interpreted as a number, boolean, or list depending on context.
 HyperCard does not allow nonsensical conversions: `5 + "12"` yields `17`, but `5 + "huh?"` produces an error.

 Keywords and symbols in the HyperTalk language are case insensitive.
 Thus, `ask "How are you?"` is the same as `ASK "How are you?"`; a variable named `myVar` is no different from `myvar`; `field "my field"` refers to the same part as `field "My Field"`.
 Comments are preceded by `--`.